How do I chat with a counsellor?

 We may also try to reach you on email so we can reconnect again.
 Alternatively, you can choose to email us through the website.

-What happens when I am facing a crisis?
+What happens if I am facing a crisis?

 If you are facing a crisis and require immediate emergency assistance, online counselling would not be suitable for you.
-For urgent emergency situations, please go to the nearest hospital, or call 999, or call Samaritans of Singapore at 1800 214 4444.
+For urgent emergency situations, please go to the nearest hospital, or call 999, or the Samaritans of Singapore (SOS) at 1-767 (previously 1800 221 4444).

 If your crisis is non-life-threatening, you may try online counselling with us, but if you would require more appropriate form of counselling like face-to-face counselling, we may refer you to another suitable counselling agency.